slytechs-repos/jnetpcap-legacy/jnetpcap/branches/branch-1.5-dev/doc/README.txt

 * Authors: Sly Technologies Inc

 * Company information:
-  Sly Technologies™ Inc. specializes in native and "Java" middle-ware platforms for working with network communication protocols and data.
+  Sly Technologiesï¿½ Inc. specializes in native and "Java" middle-ware platforms for working with network communication protocols and data.

   - Sales: sales@slytechs.com or  (888) 789-6499 ext 1